aptly-dev/www.aptly.info/content/doc/aptly/snapshot/pull.md

 Flags:

--   `-all-matches=false`: pull all the packages that satisfy the dependency version requirements (default is to pull first matching package)
+-   `-all-matches`: pull all the packages that satisfy the dependency version requirements (default is to pull first matching package)
--   `-dry-run=false`: don't create `destination` snapshot, just show what would be pulled
+-   `-dry-run`: don't create `destination` snapshot, just show what would be pulled
--   `-no-deps=false`: don't process dependencies, just pull listed packages
+-   `-no-deps`: don't process dependencies, just pull listed packages
--   `-no-remove=false`: don't remove other package versions when pulling package
+-   `-no-remove`: don't remove other package versions when pulling package

 If architectures are limited (with config `architectures` or option